stskeeps/wartime_penguins/README.md

    - Click "Compute NFT"
    - Once computation is complete, click "View NFT"
    - You can now view the NFT metadata and download the car file
-   - Click "Mint NFT" to mint your Penguin NFT
+   - Click "Mint NFT" to mint your Wartime Penguins NFT

 Your Penguin NFT will be minted as a GIF, computed using the Cartesi coprocessor!